AlexGose/website/content/blog/selecting-blog-software.md

 ## Conclusions

-In conclusion, there are many software and hosting options available for people getting started with building a blog website.
+In conclusion, there are many software and hosting options available for building a blog website.
 By seeing the options chosen for this website, and how they compare to some other popular options, I hope you will be in a better position to decide for yourself.

 Keep in mind that there aren't really any bad choices.
 Once you start, you can always make modifications or change the software, hosting, or content later.
 Just be sure to backup your work.
-If you don't mind the extra time and effort required, you might try more than one option now and pick the best later.
+If you don't mind the extra time and effort, you might try more than one option.